- Arrange decision nodes in order from general to specific, such as “State, Area Code, 6 Digit#” rather than “6 Digit, State, Area code”.

 - An NXX node must be preceded by an Area Code node.

-- Exception: If user uses only NXX labels in the NXX node (and no actual NXXs), then the NXX node does not have to be preceded by an Area Code node.
+- Exception: If you only use NXX labels in the NXX node (and no actual NXXs), then the NXX node does not have to be preceded by an Area Code node.
 This is because NXX labels as defined on the LAD page will already include an Area Code in their definition.

 - It is strongly recommended not to use NXX as the first node of a CPR and always place an Area Code node or LATA node before an NXX node.